Moon is a system of raised shapes, which can help blind people of any age to read by touch.

 We believe that there is a need for an alternative simple tactile script for people whose sight is too poor to use a print script, but for whom braille, even uncontracted braille, is not a satisfactory solution.

-However RNIB and other blindness agencies world-wide have serious reservations about the viability of Moon as this alternative tactile script.
+However RNIB and other sight loss agencies world-wide have serious reservations about the viability of Moon as this alternative tactile script.
 We aspire to conduct research into the viability of alternate tactile scripts, but in recent years our financial position has prevented us from embarking on such a large-scale project.

 With our limited resources, we have decided to focus on teaching and promoting braille and other accessible formats.
-This is in line with other major blindness organisations world-wide.
-We are not planning to return to active production and promotion of Moon, though we will continue to offer products until stocks run out, loan adult books from our library, and signpost to practitioner experts and other resources.
+This is in line with other major sight loss organisations world-wide.
+We are not planning to return to active production and promotion of Moon, though we will continue to offer products until stocks run out and signpost to practitioner experts and other resources.